-Providers in the Alaska Heritage Preferred Network (including Accepted Rural Providers) Providers In The Alaska Heritage Participating Network Providers Not In The Alaska Heritage Network Maternity Care Benefits for the hospital stay and related inpatient medical care following childbirth are provided up to: 48 hours after a normal vaginal birth; Covered as any ot her service depending w performed here the service is or • 96 hours after a normal cesarean birth.
-Medical Foods Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Medical Transportation Benefits Elective Procedure Travel Benefits are provided for: In-netwo ork deductible, then no co ost share One round trip airfare by a licensed commercial carrier for the member and one companion per episode Reimbursement rates: Ferry transportation limited up to \$50 per person each way Lodging expenses are limited up to \$50 per day per person Mileage expenses are reimbursed at 18 cents per mile per trip Surface transportation and parking limited up to \$35 per day Please note: Reimbursement rates are based on IRS guidelines and are subject to change due to IRS regulations.
+Providers in the Alaska Heritage Preferred Network (including Accepted Rural Providers) Providers In The Alaska Heritage Participating Network Providers Not In The Alaska Heritage Network Maternity Care Benefits for the hospital stay and related inpatient medical care following childbirth are provided up to: 48 hours after a normal vaginal birth; or 96 hours after a normal cesarean birth. overed as any other serving where the service is p Medical Foods Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Medical Transportation Benefits Elective Procedure Travel Cellular Immunotherapy and Gene Therapy travel and lodging benefits are limited to \$7,500 per episode of care.
+In-network deductible, then no cost share ost share Benefits are provided for: One round trip airfare by a licensed commercial carrier for the member and one companion per episode Reimbursement rates: • Ferry transportation limited up to \$50 per person each way Lodging expenses are limited up to \$50 per day per person Mileage expenses are reimbursed at 20 cents per mile per trip Surface transportation and parking limited up to \$35 per day Please note: Reimbursement rates are based on IRS guidelines and are subject to change due to IRS regulations.
 Medical Access Transportation Benefits are limited to 3 round trip coach air or surface transports per calendar year only for the ill or injured member.
 When transportation is for a child under the age of 19, this benefit will also cover a parent or guardian to accompany the child.
-In-network deductible, then 20% co oinsurance Mental Health Care Professional outpatient therapeutic visits In-network deductible, then 20% coinsurance Deductible, then 60% coinsurance Outpatient facility services In-network deductible, then 20% coinsurance Deductible, then 60% coinsurance Inpatient Professional In-network deductible, then 20% coinsurance Deductible, then 60% coinsurance Inpatient Facility In-network deductible, then 20% coinsurance Deductible, then 60% coinsurance
+In-network deductible, then 20% co oinsurance Mental Health Care Professional outpatient therapeutic visits Outpatient facility services then 20% coinsurance then 20% coinsurance Deductible, then 60% coinsurance Deductible, then 60% - Outpatient facility services in notwork deductible, anon 2070 combunance coinsurance